mjiderhamn/classloader-leak-prevention/README.md

   <listener-class>se.jiderhamn.classloader.leak.prevention.ClassLoaderLeakPreventorListener</listener-class>
 </listener>
 ```
+_Note that the name of the listener class has changed since 1.x!_

 It makes sense to keep this listener "outermost" (initializing first,
 destroying last), so you should normally declare it before any other